NoudH/TribalwarsSniper/README.md

 ## Compatibility:
 Works on Chrome with tampermonkey.
 Should work on greasemonkey on firefox (untested).
+Cancel sniper only works when used in the same browsertab as the one that send the attack!

 # Disclaimer
 **Use at your own risk!**